 - Severe allergic reactions.
-Stop taking sapropterin dihydrochloride powder for oral solution and get medical help right away if you develop any of these symptoms of a severe allergic reaction:
+Stop taking sapropterin dihydrochloride and get medical help right away if you develop any of these symptoms of a severe allergic reaction:

 - wheezing or trouble breathing

+- coughing

+- feeling lightheaded or you faint

 - flushing

-- coughing

 - nausea

-- feeling lightheaded or you faint

 - rash

 - Inflammation of the lining of the stomach (gastritis) or esophagus (esophagitis).
-Gastritis or esophagitis can happen with sapropterin dihydrochloride powder for oral solution and may be severe.
+Gastritis or esophagitis can happen with sapropterin dihydrochloride and may be severe.
 Call your doctor right away if you have any of these signs or symptoms:

 - severe upper stomach-area (abdominal) discomfort or pain, nausea and vomiting

 - blood in your vomit or stool

 - black, tarry stools

 - difficulty swallowing

 - loss of appetite

 - pain in the throat

 - Phe levels that are too low.
-Some children under the age of 7 years who take high doses of sapropterin dihydrochloride powder for oral solution each day may experience low Phe levels.
+Some children under the age of 7 years who take high doses of sapropterin dihydrochloride each day may experience low Phe levels.

-- Too much or constant activity (hyperactivity) can happen with sapropterin dihydrochloride powder for oral solution.
+- Too much or constant activity (hyperactivity) can happen with sapropterin dihydrochloride.
 Tell your doctor if you have any signs of hyperactivity, including:

 - fidgeting or moving around too much

 - talking too much

-The most common side effects of sapropterin dihydrochloride powder for oral solution are:
+The most common side effects of sapropterin dihydrochloride are: